 Because you work with children (and others who work with children) daily, you are able to notice behavior changes, not only in the students you work with, but in the adults in your life: Other teachers, parents, school or program staff, and older children not under your direct supervision.
 This ability to notice changes puts you in a special position to stop child sexual abuse... before it can happen, as well as intervening and reporting where it is suspected.

-Knowing the warning behaviors in potential abusers is a great step in being able have conversations with adults or older children who may be at-risk for sexually abusing a child.
+Knowing the warning behaviors is a great step in being able have conversations with adults or older children who may be at-risk for sexually abusing a child.

 Knowing how to help children who show concerning sexual behavior is a plus.
 Pretending it did not happen and hoping it goes away may solve the problem, but it may also enable more inappropriate behavior.
 Know when to get help.

 Victims of sexual abuse, and those at-risk for child sexual abuse, need very different approaches.
 A victim will need to process at their own pace, where a potential abuser may need the extra attention of you checking in more on how they are feeling to show that you care.
 Responding to anyone is always a balancing act: With victims, you will want to let them set the pace, and with potential abusers, you will want to take more initiative.

 Knowing what behaviors are appropriate in the children you work with, and which behaviors are not, is a great way of being able to tell when a child may have been sexually abused.
 Knowing how to make safety plans and react to certain situations is also a good idea.